 All groups below are crown groups, nearly all are extant.
 Characters mentioned are those of the immediate common ancestor of the group, contains explanatory material, () features common in clade, exact status unclear.

-Evolution.
-Divergence & Distribution.
-For discussion as to where characters of pollen morphology and development are to be placed on the tree, see Taylor and Osborn (2006) and also Friis et al. (2009b); it partly depends on how the characters are defined and partly on the recent discovery of fossil Nymphaeales that do not have the pollen characteristics of extant members of the clade.
-For vessel evolution in angiosperms, including that in Nymphaeales, see the Amorellales page.
+For discussion as to where characters of pollen morphology and development are to be placed on the tree, see M. L. Taylor and Osborn (2006) and also Friis et al. (2009b); it partly depends on how the characters are defined and partly on the recent discovery of fossil Nymphaeales that do not have the pollen characteristics of extant members of the clade.
+For vessel evolution in angiosperms, including that in Nymphaeales, see the Amborellales page.

 Phylogeny.
 For discussion of the relationships of Nymphaeales, see the Magnoliophyta node.

-The curious fossil Archaefructus, probably an aquatic plant and about 124 m.y. old, has been linked with Hydatellaceae in morphological analyses (Doyle & Endress 2007, 2010; Doyle 2008b).
-Although they have very little in common in terms of overall appearance, Archaefructus may be another early aquatic angiosperm with very unconventional floral morphology.
-Hydatellaceae may be represented in the pollen record from the Isle of Wight in rocks of some 130 m.y. of age (Hoffmann & Zetter 2010).
+The curious fossil Archaefructus, probably an aquatic plant and about 124 Ma old, has been linked with Hydatellaceae in morphological analyses (e.g. Doyle & Endress 2007, 2010; Doyle 2008b; Endress & Doyle 2009); see Sokoloff et al. (2011) for an evaluation.
+Although the two have very little in common in terms of overall appearance, Archaefructus may be another early aquatic angiosperm with very unconventional floral morphology.
+Hydatellaceae may be represented in the pollen record from the Isle of Wight in rocks some 130 Ma (Hoffmann & Zetter 2010).

 The inner bracts found in some Hydatellaceae and the inner petals of Cabomba are notably slow in developing (Rudall et al. 2007).
 If the corolla represents sterilised stamens, as some think, having external staminodes will probably be another synapomorphy at least for [Nymphaeaceae + Cabombaceae].
-For discussion about the presence of a granular infratectum in Nymphaeales, see M. L. Taylor et al. (2013, also 2014 for other aharacters); the infractectum is generally columellate.
+For discussion about the presence of a granular infratectum in Nymphaeales, see M. L. Taylor et al. (2013, 2015, also 2014 for other characters); the infractectum is generally columellate, how obviously so depending on the thickness of the infratectal space.
 Some genera in all families have exotestal cells that are neither very tall nor much thickened (Hamann et al. 1979; Collinson 1980).
-For the distinctive single-celled chalazal endosperm haustorium, see Rudall et al. (2009b).
+Rudall et al. (2009b) discuss the distinctive single-celled chalazal endosperm haustorium, the presence of which is sometimes suggested by a space between the embryo plus endosperm and the perisperm.
+Baskin and Baskin (2018) discuss embryo morphology and seed germination.